Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ## Troubleshooting

-Most of the trouble we experienced has to do with needing to scale up.
+Most of the trouble we experienced has to do with the demanding of scaling up.
-The solution is deployed at minimal performance and cost levels, and larger datasets may need to use higher tiers of the resources.
+The solution is deployed with minimal Azure performance and cost levels, and larger datasets may need to use higher tiers of the resources.

 #### "Blob does not exist" errors

 The blob name is created from the datasetName given in the spreadsheet.
 Open the storage account and make sure a model with the given datasetName exists.
 The name is case-sensitive.
 The default datasetName used by ADF is "latestDemoBuild".

 #### Timeouts on the BuildModel service

 Try increasing the timeout period in the <tt>retrain_AzureML_Model</tt> ADF activity.

 ### Database or dashboard slow

-If you are experiencing performance issues with the database, try using a Premium database.
+If you are experiencing performance issues with the database, try using a Premium database instead.
 Since the dashboard is direct-query, performance issues with the dashboard are often also database throughput issues.